workshops & peer groups

 virtual via zoom

-This event is approved for 3 Core CE hours for Professional Counselors and Social Workers licensed in Georgia.
+This event is approved for 3 Ethics CE hours for Professional Counselors and Social Workers licensed in Georgia.